ColbyZW/game_of_life/README.md

 - Save your state with 'S'
 - Load a saved state with 'L'
 - Clear the board with 'R'
+- Click/Drag on the board to place
-- Click on the board to place
+- Right Click on the board to erase
 - Press Spacebar to Pause/Play